ihaveamac/ninfs/README.md

 If it doesn't work, the other way is to use `<python-cmd> -mninfs <type>` (e.g. Windows: `py -3 -mninfs cci game.3ds mountpoint`, \*nix: `python3 -mninfs cci game.3ds mountpoint`).

 Windows users can use a drive letter like `F:` as a mountpoint, or use `*` and a drive letter will be automatically chosen.

+Developer-unit contents are encrypted with different keys, which can be used with `--dev` with CCI, CDN, CIA, NANDCTR, NCCH, and SD.

 #### Unmounting
 * Windows: Press <kbd>Ctrl</kbd> + <kbd>C</kbd> in the command prompt/PowerShell window.